eusouojoao/IST-RCI-Project/README.md

 7. **main.c**: The main file of the program that contains the entry point.

 This structure follows a modular approach, where each directory focuses on a specific aspect of the program.
-This organization makes it easier to navigate, maintain, and extend the codebase.